RoskiDeluge/portfolio/pages/posts/focus_framework.md

 ---
-title: FOCUS framework by Justin Wilcox (a summary)
+title: FOCUS
 date: 2020/5/26
 description: Product market fit means satisfying a market that satisfies you.
 tag: marketing
 author: Roberto
 ---

-# FOCUS framework by Justin Wilcox (a summary)
+# The FOCUS framework

 The two fundamental principles of the lean method are:

-`1.
-Declare your victories.`
+1. Declare your victories.
-`2.
-People don’t buy products, people buy solutions to problems.`
+2. People don’t buy products, people buy solutions to problems.

 So how can we build a product/service that solves people’s problems?
-One way is to seek product-market fit (PMF).
+One clear signal that whatever you have built is actively solving people's problems is expressed as product-market fit (PMF).

-What is product-market fit?

-## "Product market fit means satisfying a market that satisfies you." — Justin Wilcox

-What satisfies you?
+## What satisfies you?

 All people live in an attraction/aversion loop.
 People are passionate about things they are attracted to and averse to the things that bring discomfort/pain.

-The passion that is usually attached to a product/service needs to be attached to the declared victories instead.
-Doing so allows the startup founders to remain uncommitted to a particular product and service if it brings them no closer to achieving their declared victories.
+As a developer/builder, however, the passion that we usually attach to the things we're building or coding needs to hook onto the declared victories instead.
+This simple shift at the beginning of a project, before anything is built, allows the builders to remain uncommitted to a particular product and service if it brings them no closer to achieving their declared victories.

-How can we satisfy a market?
-By achieving product-market fit.
+Ok, so you've declared your victories, what's next?
+Now we need to commit to solving a problem in a way that let's us realize our declared victories.
+How can we do that?
+By making something that achieves product-market fit.

+Product market fit means satisfying a market that satisfies you.

 Justin Wilcox proposes five assumptions that all products or services that have achieved PMF have managed to answer succesfully.

 What follows is a list of the five assumptions and Wilcox's proposed tests to answer each of them:

+## Finding early adopters test:

-`1.
-There are people out there that are trying to solve this problem.`
+_Assumption: There are people out there that are trying to solve this problem._

-Finding early adopters test:

 Who are the people that are trying to solve the problem that your solution is also trying to solve, and can you find them?